 Progress to date:

 - Expansion to all four intended specialties – family medicine, general surgery, psychiatry and pediatrics – at four sites across the state

 - Initial steps toward the development and implementation of competency-based assessment tools that span the educational continuum

 Vanderbilt University Medical Center and University of Mississippi Medical Center

-Proposal title: The GOL²D Project (Goals of Life and Learning Delineated): Collaboration Across Academic Health Systems to Better Align GME with Learner, Patient, and Societal Needs
+Project title: The GOLLD Project (Goals of Life and Learning Delineated): Collaboration Across Academic Health Systems to Better Align GME with Learner, Patient, and Societal Needs

-Project Description: This project will leverage the resources and expertise at Vanderbilt University Medical Center and University of Mississippi Medical Center.
-These institutions will collaborate to address professional identity development in GME.
-The model will train residents in different physician personae—such as researcher or advocate—and use them to support their career development.
+Project description: The GOLLD project is a collaboration between Vanderbilt University Medical Center (VUMC) and the University of Mississippi Medical Center (UMMC) that addresses professional identity development in graduate medical education.
+The model trains residents in different physician personae tracks—Structural Competency, Health Systems Sciences, and Leadership and Advocacy—and uses them to support their career development.

 If you have questions or need additional information, please contact [email protected]